-Although the benefits systems well enterprise are recognized, their implementation is not without challenges.
+Although the benefits of enterprise systems are well recognized, their implementation is not without challenges.
 One of the major hurdles is the complexity of integration, especially for large, established organizations with legacy systems.
 Customizing these systems to align with existing processes and workflows can be time-consuming and resource-intensive.
 In addition, change management becomes critical to ensure a smooth transition and employee buy-in [20], [21].

 Data security and privacy issues are also important in the context of enterprise systems.
 Centralizing sensitive business data presents potential risks, such as data breaches or unauthorized access.
-Organizations must implement robust security measures compliance protocols to mitigate these risks [22], [23].
+Organizations must implement robust security measures and compliance protocols to mitigate these risks [22], [23].

-However, these challenges opportunities present research and innovation.
+However, these challenges also present opportunities for research and innovation.
 Researchers have explored topics such as change management strategies, integration best practices, and cybersecurity measures to effectively address these issues [24], [25].